Undergraduate Studies

 Introductory Courses

 The introductory courses to the study of architecture are ARCH 150, ARCH 200, and ARCH 280.
 They are open to all Yale College students and are required for those interested in the Architecture major prior to submitting a Declaration of Intent to Major.
-Interested students may also consider courses such as ARCH 154160260312, or 345.
+Interested students may also consider courses such as ARCH 154, ARCH 160, ARCH 260, ARCH 312, ARCH 341, or ARCH 345.

 Declaration of Intent to Major

-Yale College students interested in the Architecture major must submit a Declaration of Intent to Major during the spring term of their sophomore year, after taking ARCH 150, ARCH 200, and ARCH 280.
+Yale College students interested in the Architecture major must submit a Declaration of Intent to Major during the spring term of their sophomore year, after taking ARCH 150, ARCH 200, and one of the following: ARCH 280, ARCH 341, or ARCH 345.
 The Declaration of Intent to Major must be submitted to the office of the DUS (contact DUS for deadlines) and must include the following information: name, address, telephone number, courses related to architecture already taken, and a statement of purpose.
 Students should also indicate their desired concentration at this time.
-Additionally, students must submit an electronic portfolio representative of course work for ARCH 150, ARCH 200, and a paper from ARCH 280.
+Additionally, students must submit an electronic portfolio representative of course work for ARCH 150, ARCH 200, and a paper from ARCH 280 (or another course approved by the DUS).
 Upon the successful completion of these requirements, students are notified in writing regarding their acceptance to the major.

 Requirements of the Major